ethereum-optimism/community-hub/src/docs/governance/howto-delegate.md

 1. [Go to the delegates app](https://app.optimism.io/delegates) to see that you’ve delegated your tokens to your own address.

    Please note that delegation only becomes effective the next time [Snapshot](https://snapshot.org/#/opcollective.eth) measures how many votes each delegate has.
-   This happens at the start of every voting cycle, which is every three weeks.
+   This happens at the start of the voting phase in a cycle, which is the last week of each cycle.
+   A new cycle starts every 3 weeks.

+   If you want to become a delegate that others delegate to you need to [follow this process](delegate.md#ready-to-be-a-delegate).

 1. Once you’ve been added as a delegate in the next voting cycle, you can start [voting](https://snapshot.org/#/opcollective.eth)!